adriangershfeld/Ashurbanipal/README.md

 ---

-**Ashurbanipal** - Named after the ancient Assyrian king who created one of the world's first organized libraries.
-Perfect for a modern digital research assistant! 📚
+**Ptaḥ** - Named after the ancient Egyptian god of craftsmen and architects, creator of the framework of the universe.
+Perfect for a modern AI that builds knowledge frameworks and architects intelligent responses! 🏛️

 **Current Status**: 🚀 **Production-Ready Full-Stack AI Research Assistant**